This information sheet tells you:

-The complaint was filed for improper motives or was made in bad faith.
+The complainant made the complaint for improper motives or in bad faith.

-A respondent must provide enough information to satisfy the Tribunal that:
+A respondent must give enough information to show that:

 An improper purpose is a purpose that is inconsistent with the purposes of the Human Rights Code.

 “The details in the complaint have almost nothing to do with a claim of tenancy discrimination.
 Most of the details say nasty things about me.
 Here are examples: …